 Your team should feel their perspective is valuable and more importantly, treating it as the valuable resource it is can help evolve the new ways of doing things.
 Bringing us to the last piece of the puzzle; data collection.

 Feedback in action creates ownership

-Your employees are the experts and that’s why you hired them.
-At all organizational levels, you have people from different backgrounds with different expertise that provide your company with value every day.
+Your employees are the experts and that is why you hired them.
+At all organisational levels, you have people from different backgrounds with different expertise that provide your company with value every day.
 Bringing sustainability into the equation should be treated no differently.
 Ideas, feedback, and action should be embraced and employees need to be made aware that their opinion matters.

 Going from involvement to empowerment means having a system in place to collect feedback with the purpose to set it in motion.
 Engaging people in the process of implementing sustainability helps build ownership in the change and as much as 78% of employees say they would like to help their company develop their responsibility strategy.
 The personal gratification and satisfaction come from making progress on a good cause.

 Remember that there is a difference between giving feedback and feeling heard.
 Those that feel heard are the ones that see their ideas in action.
 Seeing that they have the power to make an impact increases commitment, giving you a much greater chance of a successful implementation.

 Incorporating a bottom-up approach for implementing sustainability in your company stands a better chance of success due to the involvement and support of your teams executing the strategy.